• Skip to primary navigation

 'Mojo' means sauce or marinade in Spanish.
 The term 'picón' in the context of Mojo Picón, translates to "spicy" or "pungent" in English.
 When you see 'picón' attached to 'mojo,' it's a heads-up that you're in for a spicy treat.

-Mojo picón is the spicier version of mojo rojo (red mojo) and is traditionally made with a base of oil, vinegar, spices, and dried red peppers.
+Mojo picón is the spicier version of mojo rojo (red mojo), but I use them interchangeably.
 The peppers are usually a variety called "pimiento choricero," which are small and slightly sweet, although other peppers can also be used.
+I like to use Calabrian peppers.

 mojo picon on spoon